Mich0608/Forgotten-HTTP-Request/README.md

 With this piece, I aim to explore the sense of nostalgia and loss behind the abstract magic of the Internet.

+To view the piece, please use the Chrome browser and click this link: https://mich0608.github.io/Forgotten-HTTP-Request/

 ◕ ◞ ◕ This project was made using https://netnet.studio